SamraAzizi/langGraph/README.md

 # langGraph

-langGraph is a Python project designed to analyze linguistic patterns in text data.
-This tool aims to provide insights into language usage trends and assist in natural language processing tasks.
+langGraph is a conversational chatbot built using LangGraph and LangChain, capable of routing user input between emotional and logical agents.
+It uses Claude 3.5 Sonnet as the backend language model to classify and respond to user messages appropriately.
+This project demonstrates how to use a structured state graph and message routing to create an AI assistant that can switch roles dynamically—acting as a therapist or a logical assistant based on message context.

 ##  Features

-- **Feature 1**: Brief description of feature 1
-- **Feature 2**: Brief description of feature 2
-- **Feature 3**: Brief description of feature 3
+-  **Automatic Classification**: Classifies messages as emotional or logical.
+-  **Therapist Agent**: Responds empathetically, focusing on emotional support.
+-  **Logical Agent**: Delivers fact-based, analytical answers without addressing feelings.
+-  **State Graph Architecture**: Built using LangGraph's state graph architecture.

 ##  Installation

 To install and set up the project locally, follow these steps: